 Periodontal disease affects half of Americans over age 30, yet most people don’t even know they have it.
 This disease of the gums is the leading cause of tooth loss in the developed world, and has also been linked to Alzheimer’s disease, diabetes, heart disease, rheumatoid arthritis, and other systemic health problems.
-Since many people already have it and don’t know, take some time to learn about the signs of periodontal disease with the Arroyo Center for Aesthetic Dentistry in Washington, DC.
+Since many people already have it and don’t know, take some time to learn about the signs of periodontal disease with the District Dental Solutions in Washington, DC.

 What Is Periodontal Disease?